Kingdom of Bhutan

 • AMANKORA PUNAKHA

 Accessed by crossing a suspension bridge over the Mo Chhu, the lodge is centred by a traditional Bhutanese farmhouse built by a former Je Kempo (Chief Abbot of Bhutan).
 This quaint, three-storey structure with its preserved vegetable dye wall paintings is now a reception area with a Dining Room, traditional Altar Room, a courtyard for alfresco dining and a tea pavilion.
 Just beyond is the Spa with two treatment rooms, a steam room, changing areas and a yoga/meditation room.
 Eight suites, located in three rammed-earth dwellings, are situated in an orange orchard with views across the rice fields and up the Punakha Valley.
-The suites are identical to the design of the suites at Amankora Paro and feature wood-panelled interiors, a traditional bukhari, king-size bed, terrazzo-clad bath, shower, vanities and daybed.
+Eight of the suites are identical in design to those of Amankora Paro, with views across an orange orchard and rice terraces.
+The four Mo Chhu Suites are situated in a new building, and two feature separate 40m2 living areas.
+The suites can be combined to offer two 2-bedroom units.
 Suites are individually heated during the cooler winter months and air-conditioned in the summer months.

 • AMANKORA GANGTEY